alimac/finding-the-entrance/README.md

 - Many firsts: working in the issue queue, attending meetups and camps
 - Goal: affordable session recording kit
 - Shares non-Drupal expertise to fill gaps needed in organizing events
-- Superpower: figuring out the mystery of catering